 You’re solidly into your second trimester by this point, and hopefully any fatigue or nausea you’ve been feeling has let up.
-If not, just look down at your growing belly to remember the great reason you’re going through it all.
+If not, just look down at your growing belly to remember the reason you’re going through it all.

 Your doctor will track the growth of your twins throughout your pregnancy.
 Intrauterine growth restriction (IUGR) is a condition in which one or more babies measure behind for their gestational age.

-If you’ve got brownish or blackish spots popping up on your face, you may be part of the 50 to 70 percent of pregnant women who experience chloasma.
+If you’ve got brownish or blackish spots popping up on your face, you may be part of the 50 to 70 percent of pregnant women who experience melasma.
 This is also called the mask of pregnancy.
 Scientists theorize that hormonal changes are the cause of these darkening spots, but the specifics aren’t known.

 Sciatic nerve pain

 If you’ve been having intermittent shooting pains radiating from one of your legs, it may be from your sciatic nerve.
 It’s the largest nerve in your body and the pain can start in your lower back or hip and reach all the way down your legs.
-Researchers aren’t precisely sure as to why pregnant women experience this pain, but it could be due to the pressure your growing baby is putting on the nerve.
+Researchers aren’t sure why pregnant women experience this pain, but it could be due to the pressure your growing baby is putting on the nerve.

-You may also want to try visiting a swimming pool.
+You may also want to try swimming.
 Swimming may help relieve some discomfort, plus it’s a great low-impact exercise during pregnancy.

 Things to do

-- Schedule a prenatal massage.
+Schedule a prenatal massage.
 As your body changes, you may find that you have new aches and pains.
 A prenatal massage is a great way to pamper your body and help relieve some of your discomfort.
 It’s also a nice way to relax.
 Just make sure you find someone who is trained in prenatal massage, and be sure to let the masseuse know how far along you are.

-When to call the doctor
+Call the doctor